phillipsar2/andro_snakemake/README.md

 - Using a custom R script that utilizes vcfR (scripts/vcf2ADmatrix.R), I extracted the matrices for total read count and alternate read count
 - I ran EBG independently on each ploidy to calculate phred-scaled genotype probabilites (1000 interactions; error = 0.01)
 - The phred-scaled genotype likelihood EBG output was converted to a matrix and the files for each ploidy were combined using a custom script (scripts/ebg2glmatrix_2ploidy.R)

-#7 ENTROPY
-Low cov SNPs:
-- 10k random SNPs were selected and the subsequent GL matrix was converted to mpgl format using a custom script (scripts/glmat2mpgl.R)
-- ENTROPY was run with default burn-in and MCMC steps.
-Every 5th step was recorded after burn-in (-t 5) and ENTROPY was run for k=c(2:14)

 #8 PCA